Rob Wilson (ice hockey): Coaching career

 Wilson served as player-coach of the Newcastle Vipers from 2003 to 2009 and then focussed on the job behind the bench.
 In 2005-06, he received EIHL Coach of the Year honors.
 He also joined the coaching staff of the British National Team as an assistant.

 He left Newcastle after the 2009–10 campaign and embarked on a two-year stint as head coach of Italian second-division side AHC Neumarkt Egna Riwega.
 In 2012, he was hired by Rittner Buam of the Italian Serie A and remained at the helm until 2014.
 He led the team to winning the 2014 Italian championship and the 2014 Coppa Italia.

 He took over head coaching duties at German top-tier club EHC Straubing for the 2014-15 season, but was fired in November 2014 after winning only three games at the start of the season.
 A couple of weeks later, he was hired as assistant coach of fellow Deutsche Eishockey Liga (DEL) side Nürnberg Ice Tigers.
 Wilson earned promotion to head coach for the 2015-16 season and guided the team to a playoff-semifinal appearance in his first year in the job.
 On December 8, 2016, his contract was extended until 2019.
 He received DEL Regular Season Coach of the Year honors in 2016-17.
 Like the year before, his team came up short in the 2017 semis, losing to Wolfsburg.
 For third time in a row, Wilson guided the Ice Tigers to the playoff-semis in the 2017–18 season.
-In early May 2018, he asked to the club to terminate his contract for personal reasons.
+In early May 2018, he asked the club to terminate his contract for personal reasons.

 On May 3, 2018, he joined the Peterborough Petes of the Ontario Hockey League as head coach.
+In 2023, Wilson led the Petes to their first OHL championship victory since 2006.